 What to look for in a good balance transfer card

 - No balance transfer fee.
 If you can find a balance transfer card with no transfer fee, you can save even more money than if you’re charged a fee.
-Typically, balance transfer cards come with a balance transfer fee of 2 – 5 percent of the transfer.
+Typically, balance transfer cards come with a balance transfer fee of 3% to 5% of the transfer.
 However, this fee is often outweighed by the amount of money you save by completing the transfer.

 - Long 0% intro APR period.
 Whether you plan on transferring a small or large balance, a long intro period is key to providing you with the most time to pay off your balance.
 The best balance transfer cards offer over a year for you to pay off your debt, and some cards offer as long as 24 months.
 If you have a small balance and are able to pay it before the intro period ends, you may be fine with a short six-month intro period.

 - Low ongoing APR after the intro period.
 We know unexpected expenses can arise, possibly preventing you from paying off your transfer within the intro period.
 Therefore, it’s a good idea to select a card that offers a low ongoing APR.
 This will minimize the interest you’re charged if you have a remaining balance once the intro period is over.